ohnickmoy/hello-rails/README.md

 ## Alerting and Monitoring

 Each service has their own dashboard.
 Due to some time constraints, I've decided to settle down on some simple alerts but would to explore more in the future.

+Grafana Dashboards can be accessed from the side bar.
+Alerts are through Prometheus

 ### Rails